Hélène Gordon-Lazareff: Career

 Gordon-Lazareff began her career as an ethnologist.
-She participated in the 1935 Sahara-Sudan ethnographic expedition, which Marcel Griaule led.
+From January to April 1935, she contributed to the Sahara-Sudan ethnographic expedition led by Marcel Griaule.
 She mainly investigated totemism and women in Dogon country.
 She lived for two months with an African tribe.
 Upon her return, Gordon-Lazareff published her first travelogue in L'Intransigeant.
 It was during this period that she met Pierre Lazareff at the home of the explorer Paul-Émile Victor.

 Little interested in scientific journals, she turned to mainstream journalism in the 1930s, writing the children's page for Paris-soir under the pseudonym of Tante Juliette (Aunt Juliette).
 She was a journalist at Marie Claire.

 After the outbreak of World War II, she left Paris for New York City with her husband [Pierre] Lazareff, director of Paris-soir.
 Gordon-Lazareff was easily integrated into journalist circles in New York because of her perfect English.
 She became an editor of the women's page of The New York Times after working for Harper's Bazaar.
 Her husband worked for Voice of America and the French section of OWI.